sahearn/Printable-Weekly-Agenda/README.md

 Web based weekly calendar with print-friendly CSS layout

 ## Background
 I currently maintain my family and personal calendars on Outlook.
 I pull those calendars down and use them in a few places like my private wiki, and I also wanted a weekly view of events that I could print out and share/display for my family.
-This code/repo focuses primarily on the capability to format that display on the web as well as a print-friendly layout.
+This code/repo primarily focuses on the capability to format that on the web as well as a print-friendly layout.

 ## What You'll Need
 - PHP